 - have a plan to maintain positive changes and plans to deal with times of stress or reminders of the trauma.

-The Australian Government has announced a mental health package providing for immediate, short term and medium term mental health support for individuals, families and communities, including emergency services personnel, impacted by the ongoing bushfire crisis.
+The Australian Government’s mental health package provides mental health support for individuals, families and communities, including emergency services personnel, impacted by the bushfire crisis.

 For immediate free counselling and additional support in bushfire-affected communities, there are several options: